GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### It turns out that style matters in programming for the same reason that it matters in writing.
-It makes for better reading.
+> ### The idea behind digital computers may be explained by saying that these machines are intended to carry out any operations which could be done by a human computer.
 >
-> ~ *Douglas Crockford*
+> ~ *Alan Turing*

 ---
 ## 🏎 Quick Facts